Kansai Regional Accent

 In Japanese, Kansai-ben

 .
 Accent commonly associated with the Kansai region of Japan.
 Since most anime is made in Tokyo (the accents sound different even if you can't understand them), this is usually very thick and exaggerated.
 It's also usually the first variation to pop up.
-The Kansai region generally consists of Osaka, Kyoto, Hyogo, Wakayama, and Nara Prefectures, as well as the surrounding region.
+The Kansai region generally consists of Osaka, Kyoto, Hyogo, Wakayama, Mie, Nara and Shiga Prefectures, and sometimes the surrounding region (Fukui, Tokushima and Tottori Prefectures).
 While the dialects generally get lumped together as Kansai-ben because of their general similarities, there are distinctions between them.

 .)
 Osaka-ben speaking comedians are common in Real Life

 and in anime, and the Boke and Tsukkomi Routine

 has its roots there.
 Recall, for instance, the scene in Azumanga Daioh

 where Tomo learns that the new transfer student is going to be from Osaka, and wonders if she'll have an incredible tsukkomi.
 The comedy routine consists of the Boke, who generally says stupid things, and the Tsukkomi, who corrects the Boke though physical devices, such as a rap on the head